osstotalsoft/nbb/UpgradeToNBB5.md

   * The "Invoke" method handles a **MessagingContext** instead of a MessagingEnvelope
   * The "MessagingEnvelope" is a field in the MessagingContext
 * "services.AddNatsMessaging()" will be replaced by "services.AddMessageBus().AddNatsTransport(Configuration)"
-  * to support compatibility with NBB4 topics add "UseTopicResolutionBackwardCompatibility()"
+  * to support compatibility with NBB4 topics add "UseTopicResolutionBackwardCompatibility(Configuration)" from the package "NBB.Messaging.BackwardCompatibility"
+* "services.AddMessagingHost()" now uses an inner host builder "services.AddMessagingHost(hostBuilder => hostBuilder.Configure(...))"

 ## Process Manager update
 * Remove "AddProcessManagerDefinition(...)", "AddProcessManagerRuntime(...)", "AddNotificationHandlers", TimeoutOccuredHandler registratin